 Keeping your accounting and bookkeeping separate

-Accountants and bookkeepers are two different things – but you already knew that, right?
-Some business owners prefer to assign these responsibilities to multiple firms or contractors.
+Accountants and bookkeepers carry out different roles – some business owners prefer to assign these responsibilities to multiple firms or contractors.

 Making the transition

-Some business owners will work with multiple firms for a period of time as they transition, as a client, from one to another.
+Some business owners will overlap the firms they work with for a period of time, as they transition from one to another.

 The benefits of sticking to one accounting firm

-Looking at the situation from the other side of the fence, let’s now explore why using one accounting firm at a time might be the preferred option:
+Looking at the situation from the other side of the fence, let’s now explore why using one accounting firm at a time might be the preferred option.
+These are only general points though.
+Every business is different so your needs might not fit neatly into any of these!

 More well-rounded knowledge of your business